MernStackExpert/Asigement-10-Client-Side/README.md

 * **Transaction CRUD:** Full CRUD (Create, Read, Update, Delete) operations for managing both Income and Expenses.
 * **Dynamic Dashboard & Reports:** A real-time financial overview on the Home Page (Current Balance, Total Income, Total Expense) and a detailed Reports Page using Recharts (category-based Pie Chart and monthly Bar Chart).
 * **Filtering and Sorting:** Users can filter reports by month or category and sort their transaction list by date or amount on the server-side.
-* **Premium UI/UX:** Features a smooth Light/Dark mode toggle and engaging page transitions and card list animations powered by Framer Motion.
+*  **UI/UX:** Features a smooth Light/Dark mode toggle and engaging page transitions and card list animations powered by Framer Motion.
 * **Protected Routes:** Secure private routes (like 'My Transactions', 'Reports') that automatically redirect unauthenticated users to the Login page.

 ---